Wellbeing and support

 Visit our funding for disabled students page for full details.

 Don’t wait until you start your course to contact us.
+It can take several months to arrange support, so it is important that you contact us as early as possible.
 Email Disability Services early at disability@leeds.ac.uk so we can discuss your needs and arrange the right support for you.

 Students with asylum seeker or refugee status